front-end-intermediate/session-2/readme.md

 <meta name="viewport" content="width=device-width">
 ```

+## Mobile First Design

 ### min-width

 `@media (min-width: $break-two){ ... }`

 Translation:

-If the device width is greater than or equal to 760px then do {...}
+If the device width is greater than or equal to 760px then do {...}.

 If the actual device width is 320px this condition will return false.

 ### max-width